 Well, nothing being perfect, both managed and unmanaged VPS have some sorts of disadvantages as well.
 Now, we will move on to those disadvantages.

 - Comparatively, pricing plans of managed VPS hosting are quite expensive.

-- Literally, you do not have control on the server you claim to own, as the whole part of controlling of server is attributed to the dedicated team from your web-hosting provider.
+- Literally, you do not have control on the server you claim to own.
+As the whole part of controlling of a server is attributed to the dedicated team from your web-hosting provider.

 - If you think of changing some applications or OS in-between the process, it won’t be possible with managed VPSs.

 - There MIGHT be some resource sharing or resource pooling system that is present in your server.

 - You cannot move on with an unmanaged VPS unless you are an expert at web server management.
 Also, steps do start from installing software to keeping the software up to date as to be safe from potential attacks.